conan-io/docs/versioning/lockfiles.rst

     - :command:`conan graph build-order`

-        Takes a lockfile as argument, and return a list of lists indicating the order in which packages in the graph have to be built.
+        Takes a lockfile as an argument, and return a list of lists indicating the order in which packages in the graph have to be built.
 It only returns those packages that really need to be built, following the :command:`--build` arguments and the ``package_id()`` rules.